mesosphere/dcos-docs-site/pages/1.13/security/ent/tls-ssl/exhibitor/index.md

 <p class="message--note"><strong>NOTE: </strong>A working Docker installation is required.
 If Docker is not available see https://github.com/mesosphere/exhibitor-tls-artifacts-gen/blob/master/README.md for information on running the command natively.</p>

-Download the script from the GitHub release page and run it:
+Download the script from the <a href=https://github.com/mesosphere/exhibitor-tls-artifacts-gen/releases>GitHub release page</a> and run it:

 ```sh
 curl -LsO https://github.com/mesosphere/exhibitor-tls-artifacts-gen/releases/download/v0.4.0/exhibitor-tls-artifacts